fbpixelIUI With Donor Sperm: A Fertility Pathway for Individuals and Couples | Thomson Medical

 In Singapore, each donor is permitted to father no more than three children through this programme.
 This guideline helps reduce the risk of accidental sexual relationships between children conceived from the same donor.
 Moreover, all sperm donations must be altruistic.
 Donors cannot be financially compensated for their contribution, ensuring the programme remains ethical and voluntary.

-These safety measures ensure that only qualified and healthy individuals are accepted as sperm donors, giving recipients peace of mind.
+These safety measures are designed to help ensure that only qualified and healthy individuals are accepted as sperm donors.

 Who is IUI with donor sperm suitable for?